vercel/nextjs-subscription-payments/README.md

 Stripe Checkout currently supports pricing plans that bill a predefined amount at a specific interval.
 More complex plans (e.g. different pricing tiers or seats) are not yet supported.

-For example, this extension works well for business models with different access level tiers, e.g.:
+For example, this extension works well for business models with different pricing tiers, e.g.:

 - Product 1: Basic membership
   - Price 1: 10 USD per month